s2t2/quarto-python-autodoc-template/README.md

-# quarto-book-template
+# quarto-python-autodoc-template

-Because there has to be something better / easier than a sphinx based content publishing toolchain.

-And so R and Python users can use the same toolchain.
+How to generate auto-documentation for a Python package, using [quarto](https://quarto.org) and [quartodoc](https://machow.github.io/quartodoc/get-started/overview.html).

 ## Prerequisites